Best Phlebotomy Schools in Nebraska

 4. Begin applying for jobs in hospitals, labs, blood donation centers, or clinics.

-Most Nebraska phlebotomy programs can be completed in less than a year.
+Most Nebraska phlebotomy programs can be completed in about a year.

 *Associate degrees are less common for phlebotomy alone but may be part of a broader medical laboratory program.